Amitgm/Customer_segmentation_k_means_and_DBSCAN/README.md

 - Detected outliers and noise in the dataset using DBSCAN.
 - Visualized clusters using 2D and 3D plots.
 - Here Three features are taken Recency, Frequncy and Monetary value and their respective clusters are plotted to see their cluster formation.
 - Catboost Algorithm is used to classify the points based on the cluster labels.
-As seen the F1 score is
+As seen the F1 score and Accuracy is very high from the confusion matrix

 #### <div align="center"> **Below are the results of the 3d plot clustering of K-means and DBSCAN** </div>